PRANETALLU/MathLibrary/README.md

 # Important Directories
 - cd /MathLibrary/src/applications: This explores more on the techniques, concepts, and operations pertaining to electrostatics, mechanics, and quantum.
 - cd /MathLibrary/src/core: This dives into into multivariable calculus, linear transformations, vector operations, differential equations, and matrix operations.
 - cd /MathLibrary/src/tests: These compose of unit test cases that validate whether functionalities are working up to their full potential or capabilities.

+# How do we use the Repository?
+Since this is a library, it can be incorporated into source folders or used as reference to perform computations.